luismpcosta/snap-scheduler/README.md

 This project was completely free and open source, under [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.txt), all feedback and pull-requests are welcome!

 # Releases
+The release notes

 ## 0.4.0
 * Custom database configuration

+## 0.3.0
+* First release with implementation of @SnapLock and Snap Scheduler